 “Wait, wait!” a man called out as he briskly walked down the hill.
-I stood waiting at the Land Cruiser, where he handed me a bag of chestnuts.
+I stood by the Land Cruiser as he handed me a bag of chestnuts.

 What a treat!
-I had a choice to make: eat them raw or cook the chestnuts.
+I now had a choice: eat them raw or cook the chestnuts.

 Harvesting Chestnuts

-We chatted hand-and-feet language for a bit and were grateful for the gift.
-We had run and hiked some of the nearby trails where other hikers had been quicker than we in collecting all chestnuts and we had missed out.
+I was grateful for the gift and we exchanged a few words in a mix of gestures and simple language.
+We had been running and hiking some nearby trails, but other hikers had been quicker in collecting all chestnuts and so we had missed out.

-We remember chestnuts only too well from our Baekdu-daegan hike.
-We didn’t know you could eat them until a Korean pointed it out to us.
-During our hike we spent hours harvesting, cleaning and devouring them.
-It was such a treat – and a super nutritious one at that!
+We remember chestnuts well from our Baekdu-daegan hike.
+We didn’t even know they were edible until a Korean hiker pointed it out to us.
+During that hike we spent hours harvesting, cleaning and devouring them.
+Such a treat – and a super nutritious one at that!

-Only later we learned that cooking chestnuts in the pressure cooker worked great, too.
+Only later we did we learn that cooking chestnuts in a pressure cooker worked great, too.

 How?